bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

   });
 ```

-With the top-level command and all sub-commands defined, all that remains is to tell Commander.js to do it's thing:
+With the top-level command and all subcommands defined, all that remains is to tell Commander.js to do it's thing:

 ```javascript
 // execute the CLI